mariafederer/DSBP/js_python/README.md

 # Kanban Web App

-A full-stack Kanban web application with a FastAPI backend and a vanilla JavaScript frontend.
+A full-stack Kanban web application with a FastAPI backend and a JavaScript frontend.
 The app supports user registration, login, project and task management, threaded comments with @mentions, and per-user notifications.
 Data is stored in an SQL (SQLite) database.
-The entire stack runs inside Docker.

 ## Features

 - User registration and JWT-based login